NickolayNanov/Turbino/Design/README.md

 # Design
-This section stores all wireframes, PSD and other files related to application design.
+This section stores the front-end template that i used